G1ANT-Robot/G1ANT.Manual/appendices/special-characters/DESCRIPTION.md

 # Special Characters

-There are several special characters used in G1ANT.Robot programming:
+There are several special characters used in G1ANT.Robot programming.
+Click the character to read its full description:

 | Character                 | Description    |
 | ------------------------- | -------------- |